Urgent Access / Educational Success

 Educational Success specializes in services to children with excessive school absences with Family Court involvement for possible Educational Neglect.
 It is the intent of this program to break through to success in the youth’s educational experience, offering a positive, proactive, intensive service for youth and their parents.
 Length of services are from 6 to 9 months.

-90% of 400 youth with severe behavioral health issues avoided emergency room visits, hospitalization and residential treatment through community care coordination services in these programs.
+Youth with severe behavioral health issues have avoided emergency room visits, hospitalization and residential treatment through community care coordination services in these programs.

 Phone Follow-Up Services